Gristydesigns/elegance-salon/README.md

  - Navigation Bar is available on each section.
  - Footer contains the copyright information.
  - Social icons are avialble in the footer section.
- - Call to action is on every page
+ - Call to action is on every section.

 ###Future plans